A number of freshwater fish receive protection under the following legislation:

 - The Water Environment (Water Framework Directive), (England and Wales) Regulations 2003.

 Many of the UK’s freshwater systems support populations of fish which are important internationally.
 Where these are identified by statutory agencies, they are designated as Special Areas of Conservation (SAC) as required by the EU Habitats Directive, and receive strict protection under the UKs Habitats Regulations.

 When do I need to get in touch?

-If your project is to affect a waterway it should always be assessed for protected species and for any effects to freshwater species, such as fish or white-clawed crayfish.
-Consideration of the presence of fish populations and the life stage of fish present can have significant implications regarding;
+If your project is likely to affect a waterway it should always be assessed for protected species and for any effects to freshwater species, such as fish or white-clawed crayfish.
+Consideration of the presence of fish populations and the life stage of fish present can have significant implications regarding:

-- Project program (potential for significant seasonal restrictions)
+- Project programme (potential for significant seasonal restrictions).

 We recommend consideration of potential implications on fish at an early stage in project development.